jendcruz22/RedundancyRemover/README.md

 ### **How to run this project?**

-1. After downloading this repository and opening it in any IDE, activate the environment by typing the following in the terminal
+1. After downloading this repository and opening it in any IDE, create and activate a python virtual environment by typing the following in the terminal

 ```
 env\Scripts\activate